algorithmiaio/dev-center/_pages/algorithm-development/languages/java.md

 Here is an example of creating an algorithm that relies on data from another algorithm:

+You may call up to 24 other algorithms, either in parallel or recursively.

 {% highlight java %}
 package algorithmia.test_java;